-2.1.1.11 The principle of proportionality is intended to support the consistent application of the principles-based solvency requirements to all insurers.

-- 2.1.1.12 In principle, the updated solvency and capital adequacy framework will provide a range of methods to calculate the SCR, allowing insurers to choose a method that is proportionate to the nature, scale and complexity of the risks that are measured: - Full internal model; - Standard formula and partial internal model; - Standard formula with undertaking-specific parameters (not to be considered for the qualitative assessment); - Standard formula; - Simplifications.

-The first three points are to be consulted upon at a later stage.
-The current QIS4 assessment only involves the calculation of the standard formula and any simplifications that have been specified by the FSA for testing at this stage.
-We expect to test further simplifications at a later stage in the development of the new framework.
-Insurers should use their best efforts to calculate the results of the SCR under this specification in as detailed and accurate a way as possible.
-Any simplifications or approximations which need to be made in practice should be discussed and agreed with the FSA during the QIS4 exercise period and summarised when the results are provided.
+- 2.1.1.11 The principle of proportionality is intended to support the consistent application of the principles-based solvency requirements to all insurers. - 2.1.1.12 The updated solvency and capital adequacy framework will use a standard formula approach with simplifications, allowing insurers to choose a method that is proportionate to the nature, scale and complexity of the risks that are measured. - 2.1.1.13 Insurers should use their best efforts to calculate the results of the SCR under this specification in as detailed and accurate a way as possible.
+Any simplifications or approximations which need to be made in practice should be discussed and agreed with the FSA during the QIS5 exercise period and summarised when the results are provided.